yt-dlp/yt-dlp/README.md

     * Supports some (but not all) age-gated content without cookies
     * Download livestreams from the start using `--live-from-start` (*experimental*)
     * `255kbps` audio is extracted (if available) from YouTube Music when premium cookies are given
-    * Redirect channel's home URL automatically to `/video` to preserve the old behaviour
+    * Channel URLs download all uploads of the channel, including shorts and live

 * **Cookies from browser**: Cookies can be automatically extracted from all major web browsers using `--cookies-from-browser BROWSER[+KEYRING][:PROFILE][::CONTAINER]`